-Available from the Financial Aid Office and online, the Criswell Supplemental Application for Financial Aid must be submitted every semester by every financial aid applicant.
-This application must be submitted by December 1 for the Spring semester and April 15 for the Fall semester.
+Available through the Financial Aid Portal, the Criswell Supplemental Application for Financial Aid must be submitted annually by every financial aid applicant.
+Submissions must be received by December 1 for the Spring semester and April 15 for the Fall semester.

 Students may contact the Financial Aid Office for any additional questions regarding financial aid at Criswell College.